An earlier version was published in The Polis on Medium.com on 11/25/24

 First it has to win the branding battle, finding alternatives to DEI, the concepts it is intent on demonizing.
 So I’m going to help them along by scanning through the English vocabulary to find equivalents to each of the letters.
 To make the case that the equivalents have to already have some positive connotations, I searched my lexicon, consulted my thesaurus, and came up with some possible alternatives.

 For Diversity, we can propose Uniformity; for Equity, Stability; for Inclusion, Accountability.
-USA!
-How’s that for guaranteeing a positive branding and a winning acronym!
+Tada! our new acronym, USA!
+How’s that for guaranteeing a positive branding!

 Notice that it’s hard to come up with actual acceptable antonyms for DEI.
 Instead of Diversity, we have Sameness; instead of Equity, Unfairness, and instead of Inclusion, Alienation.
-That’s SUA, which has no zing and no pop, however closer to the truth the better antonyms are.
+That’s SUA, USA screwed up.
+Not acceptable to the image makers, however closer to the truth it might be.

 So what kind of sociopolitical structure is encapsulated by the USA acronym?
-Uniformity implies that citizens think and behave alike; Stability that safeguards, particularly media and education, are in place to enforce Uniformity; Accountability that record keeping is tightly policed, again to enforce Uniformity.
-So pardon me if that conjures in my mind images of present day Russia, China, Iran, and North Korea, and historically the German Third Reich and Imperial Japan.
+Uniformity implies that citizens think and behave alike; Stability that safeguards, particularly media and education, are in place to enforce uniformity; Accountability that record keeping is tightly policed, again to enforce uniformity.
+So pardon me if that conjures in my mind images of present day Russia, Iran, and North Korea, and historically the German Third Reich and Imperial Japan.
 In other words Totalitarianism, Autocracy, Despotism.
+Forgive me for thinking that those are the more expected outcomes for dumping DEI.

 Our overinflated higher education system, which is heavily subsidized by foreign student enrollment, will certainly contract, with many schools closing their doors when those students stop coming, voluntarily or because they’re denied visas.
 Our best universities are now truth finding and truth telling institutions and if that changes, why would a bright student want to come here.
 We might find as another corollary that our own bright, home grown students and our Nobel heavy faculties will themselves want to go elsewhere.
 We’re seeing the first inklings of this exodus among medical professionals who are leaving red states to avoid laws putting them under threat for practicing their professions.